Skip to definition.

 1. Unpleasantly stern

-"wild and harsh country full of hot sand and cactus"
+"wild and harsh country full of hot sand and cactus";

 - rough

-2. Disagreeable to the senses
+2. Unpleasantly rough or jarring to the senses

 3. Of textures that are rough to the touch or substances consisting of relatively large particles